jyangfsu/WQChartPy/README.md

 ## How to cite

-Jing Yang, Honghua Liu, Zhonghua Tang, Luk Peeters, Ming Ye.
-2021.
-Visualization of water geochemistry data using Python and WQChartPy.
-Submitted for publication in Groundwater.
+Yang, J., Liu, H., Tang, Z., Peeters, L. and Ye, M. (2022), Visualization of Aqueous Geochemical Data Using Python and WQChartPy.
+Groundwater. https://doi.org/10.1111/gwat.13185

 ## License